 Where to Stay

 You will be spoiled by the choice of where to stay in Hvar.
 The island is very touristy with accommodation on offer ranging from the most luxurious hotels to very basic private rooms and campsites.
 The most popular place to stay is in Hvar Old Town and its surrounding streets while the rest of the island is less crowded.
-Although the island’s accommodation is known as pricey, if you carefully plan your stay you can find good deals in privately own apartments and rooms for the most part of the year.
+Although the island’s accommodation is known as pricey, if you carefully plan your stay you can find good deals in privately owned apartments and rooms for the most part of the year.

 When to Make Your Reservations

 If you are looking to book the best places to stay, do it as soon as you can.
 That particularly applies for June to September, the busiest tourist season.
-For the rest of the year, I still recommend to book in advance, but you can do it last minute.
+For the rest of the year, I still recommend booking in advance, but you can do it last minute.
 For the best offers and to find out what is currently available check here.

 Getting to Hvar & Day trips